rpvelloso/libsockets/README.md

   std::cerr << "error receiving." << std::endl;
 }
 ```
-You can also turn a socks::DatagramSocket into a 'connected' datagram socket and use socks::ClientSocket's interface.
+You can also turn a `socks::DatagramSocket` into a 'connected' datagram socket and use `socks::ClientSocket`'s interface.
 ```cpp
 socks::ClientSocket = datagramSocket.makeClientSocket(peer);
 /*